-A comprehensive review of the data obtained from CEDEN shows the number of pass/fails for each species and endpoint for the 8 prioritized water bodies where C. dubia was tested.
+Table 3 lists the number of pass/fails for each species and endpoint for the eight prioritized water bodies where C. dubia was tested in a review of the data obtained from CEDEN.
 The analysis reported here primarily focuses on the C. dubia reproduction endpoint as it showed the greatest variability in the inter-laboratory study and thus likely the largest potential for impacting impairments.
-The eight sites containing C. dubia reproduction toxicity tests reported as passes and failures will be evaluated as a demonstration of the potential impact of the observed variability (Table 3).
-These 8 sites represent 12 failing and 21 passing individual sets of the individual C. dubia reproduction toxicity tests.
+The eight sites containing C. dubia reproduction toxicity tests reported as passes and failures were evaluated as a demonstration of the potential impact of the observed variability (Table 3).
+These 8 sites represent 12 failing and 16 passing individual sets of the individual C. dubia reproduction toxicity tests.